Probate Real Estate Administrator Incharge of Selling the Estate

-In order to sell probate real estate during the probate process, the Estate Administrator must petition the probate court.
-When multiple heirs are entitled to probate real estate, they must all agree to the sale via written contract.
+When heirs need or want to sell probate real estate, the Estate Administrator is required to petition the probate court.
+If multiple heirs are entitled to probate real estate, they must all agree to sell the property and sign consensual contracts.